Try for free

 What is this tool for?

-Rodeo can be used by teams in a range of industries conducting project-based work, although we built this tool with the needs of creative teams and agencies in mind.
+Rodeo Drive can be used by teams in a range of industries conducting project-based work, although we built this tool with the needs of creative teams and agencies in mind.
 Creatives are increasingly relying on many different tools to achieve their project objectives, and we aim to bring the features they need together in one platform.

 Peter Rogers, managing director of BAIT Studio, adds: "The flexibility Rodeo offers is amazing.
 I can add new users on and off continuously, sometimes even just for the few days I use them...
 The team at Rodeo is always eager to hear about what else our company might need from the tool, to discuss the possibilities of adding new functions in the future.”